eugenerdx/BatteryStatusChecker/README.md

 • Grand Central Dispatch with SQLite examples

-• Custom headers examples
+• Custom headers from .xib files in storyboard and tableview reuse example

-Known issues:
+KNOWN ISSUES:

-  	━ Safe area (and iPhone X) support with custom view from .xib files
+  	━ Safe area (and iPhone X) support warnings in console with custom views from .xib files

 Screenshots: